Click here to view what ceramic coating options you would typically have.

 This is the newest kid on the market now when it comes to paint protection.
 This seems to rightly address the needs of casual drivers who want to protect their cars against the element without breaking their budget.

-There are a variety of grades of ceramic coating used in the DIY consumer kits, which are rated based on the percentage of quartz contained in the formulation.
-Most DIY Nano-ceramic kits contain about 40-60% quartz, so not that much compared to commercial grade alternatives.
+There are a variety of grades of coatings used in the DIY consumer kits, which are rated based on the percentage of quartz contained in the formulation.

-There are many benefits that come with ceramic-coating your car.
+There are many benefits that come with its application.
 Ceramic coatings add extra layer of protection to your car’s exterior and make it look new like you just bought it.
-The coating is able to do all of these by making your car more resilient and pretty easier to clean.
-Below are some major reasons you should consider ceramic coatings for your car.
+The durable layer is able to do all of these by making your car more resilient and pretty easier to clean.
+Below are some major reasons you should consider ceramic paint protection for your car.

 Top 7 Frequently Asked Questions about Ceramic Car Coatings